Computational multiplexing to optimise next-generation sequencing

 Given its versatility and high demand, the global market for NGS is rapidly expanding, with the number of sequenced samples doubling every two years.
 However, while major advances in NGS were mainly related to a rapid increase in sequencing throughput per machine, the preparation of sequencing libraries - the other integral step of NGS - has largely remained unchanged.

 Currently, this step is the major financial and operational bottleneck for sequencing projects, limiting the widespread adoption and utility of NGS.
-Current state-of-the-art solutions for overcoming these problems either require:
+Current state-of-the-art solutions for overcoming these problems either require high upfront costs and/or are laborious.

 Proposed Solution